fylgja/site/src/components/elevation.md

 Where it offers shadows as CSS variables.

 It follows the same principals as Google's material design.
-But stayes more small and practical.
+But stay's more small and practical.
-By focusing only on elevation indexes that commonly used
+By focusing only on elevation indexes that are commonly used.

 ## Installation